-Enscape with detailed model used for proxy
+Enscape with a detailed model used for proxy

-Find the Perfect Perspective
+Find the perfect perspective

 Finding the perfect perspective is somewhat of an art.
 Many architectural illustrators I have worked with over the years have a few simple rules which I have found very helpful in composing images digitally.
 First, compose the view from a human vantage point.
 Second, avoid aligning or overlapping geometry which creates the potential for confusion.
 Next, frame an exterior view with adjacent vegetation if possible, such as a tree branch in the foreground.
 Finally, avoid foreshortening a plane, like an adjacent wall, too much as this can misrepresent the proportions of a space – simple shift the vantage point to the left of or right to see a little more.